Ahmedsb1921/CBTC/README.md

-This a java code for the project of Guess The Number in java
+This a java code for the project of Guess The Number in java.
+Another project is online exam.